 - A short explanation of what makes your research question unique and progressive in shaping Europe’s future

-With accepting the Fellowship, the applicant will agree:
+With accepting the Fellowship contract, the Fellow will agree:

 - to fulfil individually appointed milestones as part of the research progress (surveys, workshops, articles…)

-- to attend the kick-off and the concluding summit in autumn each year
+- to attend the kick-off event and the concluding summit in autumn each year

-- to cooperate with academic mentors and support offered by the Charlemagne Prize Foundation
+- to cooperate with academic mentors and the Charlemagne Prize Foundation

-- that the individual research outcomes might be published during and after the research process
+- that the individual research outcomes will be published during and after the research process